NEST-Protocol/NEST-Announcement/30_NEST3.5DevelopmentAnnouncement.md

 #### Quotation certificate- QP Token
 ##### Open QP Token

-You can open quotation pairs freely, you need to pay NEST fees, and NEST goes to DAO。
+You can open quotation pairs freely, you need to pay a fee in NEST, and fee goes to DAO。

 Cancel auction, cancel 5% auctioneer allocation (the previous QP Token remains unchanged).